The Black Cauldron (film): Plot

-In the land of Prydain, Taran, a teenage "assistant pig-keeper" on the small farm of Caer Dallben, home of Dallben the Enchanter, dreams of becoming a famous warrior.
-Dallben learns that the evil Horned King is searching for a mystical relic known as the Black Cauldron, which can create an invincible army of undead warriors: the "Cauldron-Born".
+In the land of Prydain, Taran, a teenage "assistant pig-keeper" on the farm of Caer Dallben, home of Dallben the Enchanter, dreams of becoming a famous warrior.
+Dallben learns that the evil Horned King is searching for the Black Cauldron, a mystical relic that can create an invincible army of undead warriors known as the Cauldron-Born.
 Dallben fears that the Horned King might use his pig, Hen Wen, who has oracular powers, to locate the cauldron.
-Dallben directs Taran to take Hen Wen to safety; unfortunately, Taran's foolish daydreaming causes Hen Wen to be captured by Gwythaints, the Horned King's dragon-like creatures.
+He directs Taran to take Hen Wen to safety, but the pig is captured by Gwythaints, the Horned King's wyvern-like creatures.

-Taran follows them to the Horned King's castle and meets the pestering dog-like creature, Gurgi, who wants to be his friend.
-Frustrated by Gurgi's antics and cowardice, Taran leaves him.
-Taran sneaks into the castle and helps Hen Wen escape but is captured and thrown into the dungeon.
-Another captive named Princess Eilonwy frees him as she tries to escape.
-In the catacombs underneath the castle, Taran and Eilonwy discover the ancient burial chamber of a king.
-Taran arms himself with the king's sword which contains magic that allows him to effectively fight the Horned King's minions, thus fulfilling his dream.
-Along with a third prisoner, the comical middle-aged bard Fflewddur Fflam, they escape from the castle and are found by Gurgi.
-Upon learning that Taran has escaped, the Horned King orders his goblin and chief henchman, Creeper, to send the Gwythaints to follow and capture Taran along with his friends.
+Taran follows them to the Horned King's castle and meets the pestering creature, Gurgi, who wants to be his friend.
+Taran helps Hen Wen escape but is captured and thrown into the dungeon.
+Another captive named Princess Eilonwy frees him.
+In the catacombs, Taran and Eilonwy discover the ancient burial chamber of a king.
+Taran arms himself with the king's sword, which contains magic that allows him to fight the Horned King's minions.
+Along with a third prisoner, comical bard Fflewddur Fflam, they escape and are found by Gurgi.
+The Horned King sends the Gwythaints to capture Taran and his friends.